riezebosch/Unmockable/README.md

 ## Matchers

 <s>Unfortunately dealing with inline constructed reference types is (currently) not supported.
 I deliberately
 try not to create a `YAMF`.
-Strife for injecting these values from the test so the same instances are used inside `Setup` and `Execute`.</s>
+Strife for injecting these values from the test, so the instances are the same in `Setup` and `Execute`.</s>

 Collection arguments are unwrapped when matching the actual call with provided setups!
 Value types, anonymous types *and* reference types with a custom `GetHashCode()` should be safe.

 Custom matching is done with `Arg.Ignore<T>()` and `Arg.Equals<T>(x => true/false)`, though the recommendation
 still is to be explicit.